 – One model / firmness is available which on average is described by owners as medium-firm.
 Consumers seeking a definitively soft or definitively firm mattress likely need to look elsewhere.

-– Purple does for most owners perform significantly better than the average mattress in regard to minimizing pressure points and conforming properly to the curves of one's body.
+– Purple for most owners performs significantly better than the average mattress in regard to minimizing pressure points and conforming properly to the curves of one's body.

 – Purple provides a 100-day, no-fee, 100%-money-back trial period.
 No preparation for return shipment is necessary, and a courier removes the mattress from your home.